-EPA Expected to Finalize Lax Pollution Rules Linked to Tens of Thousands of Deaths
+EPA Finalizes Lax Pollution Rules Linked to Tens of Thousands of Deaths

-WASHINGTON (CN) — In the midst of a respiratory pandemic, the Trump administration is expected to announce Monday that it will not set tougher standards on the U.S.’s most widespread deadly air pollutant, soot.
+WASHINGTON (CN) — In the midst of a respiratory pandemic, the Trump administration announced Monday that it will not set tougher standards on the U.S.’s most widespread deadly air pollutant, soot.

+At a virtual press conference, Environmental Protection Agency Administrator Andrew Wheeler portrayed the move as one that champions how much air quality has already improved.

+Though annual concentrations of fine particulate matter are said to have decreased by 39% since 2000 — climate activists cast doubt on the measures, saying they are more attributable to inadequate air monitoring than to actually cleaner air.

-Anonymous sources told the Washington Post that Environmental Protection Agency Administrator and former coal lobbyist Andrew Wheeler signed off on the decision Friday when the White House’s Office of Information and Regulatory Affairs completed its review of the air quality rule.
+EPA Administrator Andrew Wheeler signed off on the air quality rule after a review by the White House’s Office of Information and Regulatory Affairs ended Friday, according to a Washington Post report citing anonymous sources.

+“The EPA under the Trump administration has continued America’s leadership in clear air, lowering our particulate matter levels to well below those of many of our global competitors,” Wheeler said in a statement Monday.
+“Maintaining these important standards will ensure Americans can continue to breathe some of the cleanest air on the planet.”

 Just this past April, Harvard University researchers published their findings about the intersection of sooty air and national Covid-19 mortality.
 Finding a link, the study details that dangerous airborne particulate matter resulting mainly from burning fossil fuel can cause heart and lung problems, which in turn can increase the fatality rate for those struck with the disease caused by the novel coronavirus.